The Precipice Trail is the most popular, exhilarating and adventurous hike in Acadia National Park. But it is not for the feint of heart.

 We hope this guide to hiking Precipice Trail helps with planning your visit to Acadia National Park!

-Please let us know if you have any questions or need help planning your hike.
+Please let us know if you have any questions about Precipice trail parking or the Precipice hike in the comments below.

 Mark and Kristen

-Find This Guide Helpful?
-Pin It For Your Visit To Acadia!
+Find This Acadia Precipice Trail Guide Helpful?
+Pin It For Your Visit!